Skip to main content Skip to main navigation Skip to footer content

 Program Overview

 WorkFirst is a partnership between Wenatchee Valley College and the Washington State Department of Social and Health Services (DSHS) that helps recipients of Temporary Assistance for Needy Families (TANF) access education, training, and support services needed to enter the workforce.
+Your class hours will count as your participation in the WorkFirst program through DSHS.

 Eligibility

-In order to qualify for WorkFirst, you must be receiving TANF benefits through DSHS.
-Your program specialist at DSHS must send us a referral.
+• Your program specialist at DSHS must send us a referral.

 Program Benefits